blnkfinance/blnk/README.md

 [//]: # (# Hooks To Transactions Agent 🤖)

 [//]: # (An AI agent that takes in any transaction webhook payload from any payment provider and coverts them to blnk transaction payload.
-Write onece connect to any payment providers with ease)
+Write onece Connect to any payment providers with ease)

 [//]: # ()